A BRIEF HISTORY OF WOMEN'S CLOTHES

 In the early 19th century women wore light dresses.
 In the 1830s they had puffed sleeves.
 In the 1850s they wore frames of whalebone or steel wire called crinolines under their skirts.
 In the late 1860s Victorian women began to wear a kind of half crinoline.
 The front of the skirt was flat but the it bulged outwards at the back.
 This was called a bustle and it disappeared in the 1890s.

 A number of inventions to do with clothing were made in the 19th century.
 Thomas Hancock invented elastic in 1820.
-The safety pin was invented in 1849.
+The safety pin was invented in 1849 by Walter Hunt.
 The electric iron was invented by Henry Seely in 1882 but it did not become common until the 1930s.
 The zip fastener was invented in 1893 by Whitcomb Judson.
 An improved version was patented in 1913 by Gideon Sundback.
 In 1863 Butterick made the first paper dress pattern.

 20th Century Women's Clothes

 In 1900 women wore long dresses.
 It was not acceptable for women to show their legs.
 From 1910 women wore hobble skirts.
 They were so narrow women could only 'hobble' along while wearing them.
-However during World War I womens clothes became more practical.
+However during World War I women's clothes became more practical.
 Meanwhile, in 1913 Mary Phelps Jacob invented the modern bra.
 She used two handkerchiefs joined by ribbons.
 In 1915 lipstick was sold in tubes for the first time.

-A revolution in womens clothes occurred in 1925.
-At that time women began wearing knee length skirts.
-In the mid and late 1920s it was fashionable for women to look boyish.
-However in the 1930s womens dress became more conservative.
+A revolution in women's clothes occurred in 1925.
+At that time women began wearing knee-length skirts.
+In the mid and late 1920s, it was fashionable for women to look boyish.
+However, in the 1930s women's dress became more conservative.

 During World War II it was necessary to save material so skirts were shorter.
 Clothes were rationed until 1949.
 Meanwhile, the bikini was invented in 1946.
 In 1947 Christian Dior introduced the New Look, with long skirts and narrow waists giving an 'hourglass' figure.
 During the 1950s women's clothes were full and feminine.
-However in 1965 Mary Quant invented the mini skirt and clothes became even more informal.
+However in 1965, Mary Quant invented the mini skirt and clothes became even more informal.

-A history of women's underwear
+A brief history of women's underwear

-A history of cosmetics
+A brief history of cosmetics

-A history of washing
+A brief history of washing

-A history of women
+A brief history of women's education

-A history of women's jobs
+A brief history of women's jobs

-Last revised 2012
+Last revised 2019